“Internal communication is experiencing a renaissance period.”

 TikTok has changed the way people create content and tell stories, especially for younger generations.
 It's pushing the trend to communicate quickly while delivering personal messages.

 Your employees are more likely to engage with visual communication than just text.
 TechSmith shares that 83% of people prefer watching videos to reading or listening to instructional content.
+It's worth considering as part of your internal communications strategy.

 So make your content fun and engaging.
 You can: